ezsystems/commerce-documentation/docs/guide/translations.md

 You can use special translation Content items called "text modules" to create translations of the interface.
 The translation service first checks if a Content item with a specific identifier exists and then returns the text attribute of this object.
-If it finds no translations, the [standard Symfony translation service](http://symfony.com/doc/3.4/book/translation.html) is used.
+If it does not find any translations, the [standard Symfony translation service](http://symfony.com/doc/3.4/book/translation.html) is used.

 ## Twig filter